saasbook/hw-hello-rails/Part3.md

 <summary>
   Recall the generic Rails welcome page you saw when you first created the app.
-  In the `development.log` file, what is happening when the line `Started GET
+	In the <code>development.log</code> file, what is happening when the line <code>Started GET "assets/rails.png"</code> is printed?
-    "assets/rails.png"` is printed?
 (Hint: recall the steps needed to render a page containing embedded assets.)

 </summary>